AWGL24/simple_shell/README.md

 <h2> Introduction: </h2>
-	In this project is developed a simple UNIX command interpreter (shell) as a part of the prtoamming foundation.
+	In this project is developed a simple UNIX command interpreter (shell) as a part of the programming foundation.

 <h2> Description: </h2>
 	A simple UNIX command interpreter is a program that reads a commands forma the standar